 Sometimes the repositioning of a single element enables the re-use of the entire body mold.
 This was the case with the 1987 Unicorn ‘Lord Bentley’ who has his neck arched downward.
 When Cybis decided to launch a short-lived mini-series of all-black sculptures called the “Midnight Collection” in 1988, one of the first was Black Beauty who uses Lord Bentley’s body but with his neck in a normal position (looking forward) instead of arched.
-When the Little Foal was introduced during the 1990s he was simply another colorway of Black Beauty who had by then been retired.
-Both Lord Bentley and the Little Foal are on the existing Cybis site as current open editions.
+When the Little Foal was introduced during the 1990s he was simply a downsized version of the by-then-retired Black Beauty, in a different colorway.
+All three of these were nonlimited editions.

 I do differentiate between “body snatching” (or body-parts-sharing) and named variations that are based on different decorative elements.
 For example there’s a plethora of “spinoff” bunnies, each with their own name and pricepoint, such as Bon Bon wearing a top hat and a bouttonniere and rechristened Puttin’ on the Ritz.
 It’s perfectly clear that those are simply decorative variations on the original theme, especially since the original is still part of the retail lineup.
 And those are all open editions; however, I do find it a bit surprising that Cybis would ‘borrow’ elements for their limited edition designs.
 But compared to the total number of Cybis designs over the years they are a very small percentage….not anything close to an “invasion of body snatchers” at all. 🙂